ghostsquad/better-slack-resource/README.md

 - `channel`: *optional* Overrides the channel(s) set in the `source` configuration (if set), as well as the default channel for the webhook. #channel and @user forms are allowed.
 You can notify multiple channels separated by whitespace, like #channel @user.

 - `channel_append`: *optional* Instead of overriding the `source` channel, this will add one more more channels to the list. #channel and @user forms are allowed.
 You can notify multiple channels separated by whitespace, like #channel @user.
+May be combined with `channel`.

 - `channel_file`: *optional* File that contains a list of channels to send message to.
-If `channel` or `channel_append` is also specified, the two lists will be concatenated.
+May be used with `channel` and/or `channel_append`.
+The lists will be concatenated.

 - `icon_url`: *optional* Override icon by providing URL to the image.